ansys/pyansys-geometry/doc/source/user_guide/primitives.rst

 units by making use of `Pint <https://github.com/hgrecco/pint>`_ to operate and manipulate physical quantities.

-This table shows PyGeometry base values:
+This table shows PyGeometry names and base values for the physical quantities:

 +----------------------------+---------+
 | Name                       | value   |